 PHP array_values is an inbuilt Function in PHP.
 It returns all the values of an array.
+It takes an array in the input and returns another array containing all the values in the array.
+However, it returns the array only up to the first level.
 In this article, we will discuss the PHP array_values Function.
 Also, we will discuss a few examples.

 The PHP array_values function expects only one mandatory parameter which is the original array for which the function will fetch the values.